The Pressure to Conform

 Because we live in an ego-based world where appearances are more valued than the truth, it is easy to forget who we are on a deep level.
-The aim of honest, raw art journaling is to strengthen and reclaim authentic self-expression - to make it more familiar - more self-mirrored and self-validated - so that we can take our inner truth into the outer world.
+The aim of honest, raw art journaling is to strengthen and reclaim authentic self-expression - to make it more familiar, more self-mirrored and self-validated - so that we can take our inner truth to the outer world.

 When we do not see our inner visions in our outer world, art journaling can make our inner truth concrete and possible in a world where conformity is the norm.
-Since our inner world creates our outer world, finding a way to tend to our inner truths helps us to create our own life.
+Since our inner world creates our outer world, finding a way to tend to our inner truths helps us to create a unique life.

 In my journals, I discovered the joyful process of witnessing what was inside of me.
-As I saw the inside of myself - visually and tangibly on the outside in my art journals - I began to feel real, substantial, and important to myself.
+As I saw the inside of myself visually and tangibly in my art journals, I began to feel real, substantial and important to myself.
 As my years of raw and honest art journaling progressed, I discovered I had a particularity - a uniqueness that I had not recognized when I was trying to conform in my outer life.

 Daily Journal Practice

 We are not supported in our western world to explore authentic creativity and honest self-expression.
-We are valued by how well we conform.
-In a busy, outer directed life, we could spend our entire life not looking within.
-Most of us avoid taking time for contemplation in the pursuit of distraction, diversion and paying the bills.
+In society we are valued by how well we conform.
+In a busy outer directed life, we could spend our entire life not looking within.
+Most of us avoid taking time for contemplation in the pursuit of distraction and paying the bills.

 Daily, honest journaling can seem like just one extra thing to cross off our list until the surprise and aliveness of self-discovery begins to take hold.
-Disengaging away from our outer ego world - away from the "world of appearances" - to attend to some kind of regular authentic inner practice helps us to discern between the outer social self that we present to the world vs. our authentic, inner self-expression.
+Disengaging away away from the "world of appearances" to attend to a regular authentic inner practice helps us to discern between the outer social self that we present to the world vs. our authentic, inner self-expression.

 Our ego tendency is to stay the same, repeating the familiar patterns of thought, belief and action that have won us love and approval in the past.
-Spontaneous visual and written journaling brings forth images from the heart and the unconscious mind that do not always fit into the status quo.
+Spontaneous visual and written journaling brings forth images from the heart that do not always fit into the status quo.

 As we mature into our authentic truths, we must find ways to positively mirror ourselves.
 Whatever parts of ourselves have felt ignored or rejected in the past await our recognition, validation, encouragement and integration through the art journaling process.